 1 x Standards body IHE-UK representative

-1 x Standards body HL7-UK representative.
+1 x Standards body HL7-UK representative

-Members will need to comply with the provisions of the Data Protection Act 1998 as regards processing and disclosure of any personal data where it is made available to them as part of the work of the Board.
+Committee members will comply with the provisions of the General Data Protection Regulation as regards of any personal data where it is made available to them as part of their work.

-Approved by Clinical Radiology Faculty Board 22/10/15
+Approved by Clinical Radiology Professional Support and Standards Board in March 2021.